 Mr. McKee’s work focuses on litigation.

 Mr. McKee's personal injury practice focuses on automobile accident cases but also includes premises liability and general negligence matters.
-He has handled numerous, significant automobile collision cases and has obtained substantial settlements and verdicts in a variety of negligence cases.
-In his first ten years of practice alone he successfully settled or received trial verdicts in excess of $10,000,000.
+He has handled numerous, significant automobile collision cases and has obtained multi-million dollar settlements and verdicts in a variety of negligence cases.
 He serves on the Board of Governors of the Maine Trial Lawyers Association and is a strong advocate for corporate responsibility in Maine.

 But that's not all he does.
-Mr. McKee also maintains an active general litigation practice that runs the gamut from litigation of real estate cases and business matters to probate and construction to name but a few.
+Mr. McKee also maintains an active general litigation practice representing businesses and individuals in cases throughout Maine.
 There's virtually no matter that he has not fought and litigated over.
-He also represents professionals before dozens of State of Maine licensing boards.
+He also represents professionals before dozens of State of Maine licensing boards

 Mr. McKee is recognized around the state as one of Maine's premier attorneys.
-He is a "New England Super Lawyer," is listed in Best Lawyers in America, and is AV rated in Martindale-Hubbell.
-In 2015 he was inducted into the prestigious American College of Trial Lawyers.
-In addition to his work with clients, Mr. McKee served as president of the Maine Association of Criminal Defense Lawyers (MACDL) from 2006-2008 and continues to work as chair of MACDL's Legislative Committee and as its Treasurer.
-In this capacity he testifies regularly before the Maine Legislature on criminal legislation, and his advocacy in this arena has been called "polished" and the work of someone who "doesn't break."
-For his work on behalf of MACDL Mr. McKee received MACDL's highest award, the President's Award, in 2011.
-Mr. McKee’s work to ensure fairness for people accused of crimes was also recognized in 2012 when he received the prestigious Louis Scolnik Award from the ACLU of Maine.
+His awards and honors are extensive and noted in full below.
+In addition to his work with clients, Mr. McKee served as president of the Maine Association of Criminal Defense Lawyers (MACDL) from 2006-2008 and continues to work as chair of MACDL's Legislative Committee, on the Executive Committee, and as MACDL's Treasurer.
+He has served on MACDl’s Board of Directors for nearly his entire career.
+In his capacity as Chair of MACDL’s Legislative Committee he testifies regularly before the Maine Legislature on criminal legislation, and his advocacy in this arena has been called "polished" and the work of someone who "doesn't break."
+Mr. McKee also serves on the Board of Directors and the Executive Committee of the Maine Trial Lawyers Association.

 Mr. McKee does not sleep.